Kakao M: Video Content Company

 Just almost a week after its name change, Kakao M (through Krispy Studio) acquired a majority (65.7%) stake in Nylon Media Korea, publisher of the Korean edition of beauty and fashion magazine Nylon, from Seoul Cultural Publishers.

 Others

 In April 2018, Kakao M and its parent company formed the CSR venture Kakao Impact Foundation.

 Subsidiaries

-As of 2021, the following companies are the subsidiaries of Kakao M:
+As of 2021, the following companies were the subsidiaries of Kakao M: